 Students can sign up with FACTS to have tuition and fees automatically deducted from their checking accounts, savings accounts or credit cards and spread over several months.
 This is not a loan program.
 There are no interest or finance charges.
 A non-refundable enrollment fee is charged each semester.
 Limited availability during late registration.
 For more information, review our FACTS page or contact the accounting office at 815-802-8140.

 Payment may be made online through 'Make a payment' at KCConnect.
 Payments must be made in full with a credit card.

 If the final day for a refund falls on a weekend or a date when the college is closed, the refund deadline is the following business day.

-Tuition refunds for withdrawals from College Credit Division courses are based on refund date.
+Tuition refunds for withdrawals from college credit division courses are based on refund date.
 Refund dates are printed on your registration statement.
-Students receive a 100 percent refund through 10 percent duration of the course (approximately 12 calendar days for a 16-week course).
-No refund will be given if the student withdraws after 10 percent of the course has been completed.
+You can receive a 100 percent refund through 10 percent of the course (approximately 12 calendar days for a 16-week course).
+No refund will be given if you withdraw after 10 percent of the course has been completed.

-If a course in which you are enrolled is canceled, you will receive a 100 percent refund of tuition and fees for the canceled course unless you transfer to another class.
-In that case, the tuition will be applied to the new course.
+You will receive a 100 percent refund of tuition and fees for a canceled course unless you transfer to another class.
+In that case, the tuition and fees will be applied to the new course.